Drum (1976 film): Production

-Development

 The film was initially being directed by Burt Kennedy, but he was replaced due to creative differences with the executive producer, Dino De Laurentiis.
-Carver then took over as director with only four days of preparation, the film's print made use of material filmed by both Kennedy and Carver.
-According to a 2020 interview with Carver, Burt Kennedy had only shot the opening sequence in Puerto Rico.
+Steve Carver then took over as director with only four days of preparation, the film's print made use of material filmed by both Kennedy and Carver.
+According to Carver, Kennedy had only shot the opening sequence in Puerto Rico.
 Embarrassed by the script, Kennedy walked off the picture.
 Carver stated that "a lot of the actors followed him off of the picture".
 Carver then had to recast several roles and brought on "Pam Grier, Royal Dano and Brenda Sykes and several others".
+Paramount Pictures was supposed to distribute the film, but backed out because they thought De Laurentis had made it X-rated.
+He finally settled for a "slightly laundered version", which he pitched to United Artists, who took over distribution of the movie.

 Release

-Home media

-A restored edition of Drum has been released on DVD and blu-ray by Kino Lorber (2014), which includes an audio commentary by director Steve Carver.
+A restored edition of Drum was released on DVD and blu-ray in 2014, which includes an audio commentary by director Steve Carver.